how can i use the nchar function in r

 4 Steve Nash 17

-The following code shows how to use the nchar() function to count the length of each string in the player column:
+The following code demonstrates how to use the nchar() function to calculate and append the length of each string in the player column, creating a new variable named player_length:

 #create new column that counts length of characters in player column